1-IT-Gymnazium/MaturitniProjekt_Hodan/README.md

 ## License

-"Escape The Mazerooms" is released under the [License](LICENSE.txt).
+"Escape The Mazerooms" is released under the [MIT License](LICENSE.txt).

 ## Contact